-SHARE Multi-Academy Trust has a Strategic Board of Directors whose combined skills offer a wealth of experience and knowledge to ensure the Trust remains true to its aims and objectives, and complies with all statutory obligations as prescribed by the DfE, EFA and The Charity Commission.
+SHARE Multi-Academy Trust has a Strategic Board of Directors whose combined skills offer a wealth of experience and knowledge to ensure the Trust remains true to its aims and objectives, and complies with all statutory obligations as prescribed by the DfE, ESFA and The Charity Commission.

 Welcome to our Board of Directors

-He works for an international liquid packaging and processing company and has been involved in operational, change and strategic roles.
+Mark works for an international liquid packaging and processing company and has been involved in operational, change and strategic roles.
 He is currently responsible for driving forward part of the business globally.

 Marie joins the team as a Director for SHARE Multi-Academy Trust in July 2017 and brings with her a wealth of Human Resources experience having worked as a senior generalist across a range of industries from education software development and manufacturing, to premium brands and creative design.
 With a Masters in Personnel and Development from Westminster University, Marie has a passion for working with organisations to get the very best out of their people, from coaching individuals to realise their potential through to creating effective ways of working which drive clarity and accountability.